nickjbrowning/gpuLite/README.md

 ### CUDA Libraries (loaded dynamically at runtime)
 - `libcuda.so` - CUDA Driver API
 - `libcudart.so` - CUDA Runtime API
-- `libnvrtc.so` - NVIDIA Runtime Compilation
+- `libnvrtc.so` - NVIDIA Runtime Compilation API
 - **Note**: These libraries are only required at runtime, provided by NVIDIA drivers

 ## Platform Support